kentcdodds/old-kentcdodds.com/content/blog/react-strict-mode/index.md

 ---
 slug: react-strict-mode
-title: Enable React Strict Mode
+title: How to Enable React Strict Mode
 date: '2019-03-04'
 author: Kent C. Dodds
 description: _What it is and how to add it to your app._